Joerakesh/Password-Generator/README.md

 - **CSS**: Adds styling and layout to make the interface user-friendly and visually appealing.
 - **JavaScript**: Implements the logic for password generation and handles user interactions.

+## Demo
+Check out the live demo of the Password Generator [here](https://joepasswordgenerator.netlify.app/).

 ## How to Use
 1. **Clone the Repository**:
     ```bash